Our theory of change

 Founder, Live4Life Macedon Ranges

-The Live4Life model places young people at the centre.
-It delivers targeted, evidence-based mental health education and peer-led health promotion activities to young people, and training to adults in their lives to ensure they have the skills and confidence to respond when needed most.
+The Live4Life model places young people at its centre.
+It delivers targeted, evidence-based mental health education and peer-led health promotion activities to young people.
+It provides training to adults to ensure they have the skills and confidence to respond when needed most.

-Live4Life is intended to drive generational change.
+Live4Life is designed to drive generational change.
 By delivering successive interventions to all young people in a community, we increase the response capacity and prevalence of normalising attitudes and behaviours.
-This is anticipated to expand through the generations over time, as the Live4Life model continues to be implemented in the community.
+This community-wide mental health literacy then expands through the generations over time, as the Live4Life model continues to be implemented year on year in the community.

 A whole-community approach

-The formal education component is reinforced through repeated and engaging messaging delivered by the Live4Life Crew, made up of young people in the community who act as ambassadors for Live4Life.
-This peer-led approach recognises and celebrates the influence that peers on Live4Life’s target cohorts, and gives young people the power to create positive lasting change in their community.
+The formal education component to students is reinforced through repeated and engaging messages delivered by Year 9 & 10 peers in the Live4Life Crew — young people in the community who volunteer as ambassadors for Live4Life.
+This peer-led approach, often co-ordinated across multiple schools, recognises the influence that peers have on Live4Life’s target cohorts, and celebrates the power of young people to create positive lasting change in their community.

 Adjacent to this, adults who are engaged with young people (parents, teachers and others) undergo Mental Health First Aid® training.
 This increases their competence and confidence in their ability to respond appropriately and efficiently when faced with young people’s mental ill-health.
-Over time, the critical mass of Live4Life alumni influences broader community attitudes and behaviours relating to mental illness, creating sustainable and long-lasting generational change.
+Over time, the critical mass of Live4Life alumni (as well as these trained adults in the community) influences broader community attitudes and behaviours relating to mental illness, creating sustainable and long-lasting generational change.

 Taken together, these components aim to ensure that young people who experience mental ill-health are referred to appropriate clinical supports.
 Further, where young people experience access issues and lengthy wait times to access supports in rural communities, Live4Life aims to better resource the community to support these young people in the interim.